 It is within this context that 3rd party cookies are beginning their slow swansong.
 Mozilla’s Firefox already blocks them, as does Apple’s Safari.
 Google announced at the start of 2020 that Chrome would no longer accept third-party cookies as of 2022.

 Until recently the cornerstone of the digital advertising industry, the demise of 3rd party cookies makes 1st party data the most valuable commodity in the market.
-Not least because 1st party data is usually collected more transparently.
+Not least because companies can gain 1st party data more transparently.

-In a survey of 1,000 consumers featured on Social Media Today, 80% of respondents felt that personalised ads for recently discussed items were an invasion of privacy.
+In a survey of 1,000 consumers featured on Social Media Today, 80% of respondents felt that personalised ads for recently discussed items invaded their privacy.
 More than half felt the same way about ads based on search history – and even, that personalised ads were unethical.

 However, the majority of respondents found retargeting actions helpful, in particular: